roymacdonald/ofxSoundObjects/README.md

 	![image](VS_screenshot.jpg)

-* Open the file ofxSoundObjects.props that is in this addons folder. (shown in the image below).
+* Open the file ofxSoundObjects.props that is in this addon folder. (shown in the image below).

 	![image](VS_screenshot2.jpg)

+* Press the "Save All" button or keys `ctrl` + `shift` + `s` so you don't need to add the .props file again when opening this project.

 That's all.